 Taiwanese hot dog (官芝霖大腸包小腸)

-The Taiwanese hot dog vendor (see map) makes a delicious hot dog, Taiwanese-style.
+The Taiwanese hot dog vendor makes a delicious hot dog, Taiwanese style.
 The actual hot dog is quite small.
-Instead of using a white hot dog bun, they use sticky rice as the carrier.
+Instead of a white hot dog bun, they use sticky rice as the carrier.
 Then they add garlic, pickles, cucumbers, onions and hot sauce to top it off.
-You can get the original flavour, garlic flavour, little spicy or very spicy.
+You can get the original garlic flavour, a little spicy or very spicy.

 And it was a really yummy hot dog.
 I’ve never had anything like this anywhere else!
 Not a bad hot dog, especially for NT$55.

 I noticed this place because of the long queues.
-Apparently the hot dog vendor was featured in one of the television shows and it made it really popular.
+The hot dog vendor was featured in one of the television shows, making it popular.

-They have other locations but this was definitely a highlight of Feng Chia Night Market.
+They have other locations, but this was definitely a Feng Chia Night Market highlight.

 Scallion pancake (逢甲丹丹香蔥油餅)

-I was eating the hot dog and noticed a long queue from another food vendor and decided to see what it is about.
+I was eating the hot dog and noticed a long queue from another food vendor.
+I decided to see what it was about.

-The food vendor (see map) was selling a Taiwanese specialty, scallion pancake.
+The food vendor was selling a Taiwanese specialty, scallion pancake.
 They roll out the scallion pancake and fry it in a round pan with lots of oil.
-The pancake is fluffy and crispy and doesn’t have a lot of green onions in it, which is actually just how I like it.
+The pancake is fluffy and crispy and doesn’t have a lot of green onions, which is how I like it.

-You can order the original flavour or with added flavours like pepper, wasabi, curry, seaweed, cheese, plum or garlic.
-Buy a small portion (which is quarter) for NT$30, half portion for NT$50 or full size for NT$90.
+You can order the original flavour with added flavours like pepper, wasabi, curry, seaweed, cheese, plum or garlic.
+Buy a small portion (which is a quarter) for NT$30, half a portion for NT$50 or full size for NT$90.

-They cut it up in small pieces and give it to you in bag with a few wood skewers.
+They cut it up into small pieces and give it to you in a bag with a few wood skewers.
 It is the perfect snack and perfect for walking around.

 Yes Made chicken cake (野士麥德烤雞蛋糕)

 Many food vendors in Asia sell variations of egg waffles, but this one is truly unique.
-This food stall (see map) makes these little egg waffle that is shaped like a chicken.
+This food stall makes these little egg waffles shaped like a chicken.
 I would describe it as a cookie or cake.
-The size is like a cookie but the texture inside is more soft like a cake.
+The size is like a cookie, but the texture inside is soft, like a cake.